niebardzo/Power_Control/README.md

 python3 grapher.py ‘2017-07-20 20:00’ ‘2017-07-21 22:00’ ‘MS111’

 After name of script (grapher.py), two following dates are beginning and end of time window.

-Date format: ‘YYYY-MM-DD HH:MiMi:SS.SsSsSs’ where:
+Date format: ‘YYYY-MM-DD HH:MiMi:SS.SsSsSs’
+where:
 	Y - year, M - month, D - day
     H - hour, Mi - minute, S - seconds, Ss - parts of second

 Provided dates accuracy does not matter.
 The last parameter is a name of mobile station to be displayed.

 Plotter uses matplotlib library, which must be downloaded previously.
-Installation on Ubuntu/Debian systems can be executed by command: sudo apt-get install python3-matplotlib or pip-python3 matplotlib
+Installation on Ubuntu/Debian systems can be executed by command:

-Example figure:
+    sudo apt-get install python3-matplotlib or
+    pip-python3 matplotlib

 #3.5.5 HTTP communication

 To establish Http server user need to launch it before launching whole application.
 Steps to do that:
-    1)  Go to project directory
+    1)Go to project directory
-    2)  Launch http_server.py in python3 interpreter in separate console by command: python3 http_server.py
+    2)Launch http_server.py in python3 interpreter in separate console by command: python3 http_server.py
-    3)  Now your server is working in separate console.
+    3)Now your server is working in separate console.
-    4)  Run your program in another console and communication with HTTP in server is established now.
+    4)Run your program in another console and communication with HTTP in server is established now.
 If you skip steps 1-3 your program is sending data to database directly.

 It may happen that your environment doesn’t have requests lib which is necessary for properly working HTTP communication.
 To get requests lib please find attached producent website: http://docs.python-requests.org/en/master/